Save time. Save money. Transfer your credits.

 If you previously attended a college or university, but have not yet earned a bachelor's degree, you are considered an undergraduate transfer student and are required to submit a transfer credit evaluation request.
 Please view our undergraduate admissions page for complete details on admission requirements.

 You can apply to earn college credit for your military education and training courses including CCAF, JST, and DANTES.

 Looking for college credit for real-world experience?
-Once you’re admitted as a student here, you can enroll in our prior learning assessment (PLA) program, which grants academic credit for knowledge gained outside of college.
+Once you’re admitted as a student here, you can enroll in our Prior Learning Assessment (PLA) program, which grants academic credit for knowledge gained outside of college.
 Examples include knowledge acquired on the job, in training programs, by running a business, working with volunteer organizations, or even pursuing a hobby.

 There are a number of deciding factors when choosing a college major, and many transfer students consider the ability to transfer credits an important part of that decision.